StefanScott/urweb-queryX1-dyn/README.md

 <a id="observation_1">**An interesting "idiom":**</a>

-In particular, I have consciously copied an interesting "idiom" which I believe is found in the Ur/Web [Increment](http://www.impredicative.com/ur/demo/increment.html) and [Batch](http://www.impredicative.com/ur/demo/batch.html) demos, involving the first part of the `signal` attribute of the `<dyn>` tag (and, in the case of the Batch demo, an interplay with the type expected by the `show` function):
+In particular, I have consciously copied an interesting "idiom" which I believe is found in the Ur/Web [Increment](http://www.impredicative.com/ur/demo/increment.html) and [Batch](http://www.impredicative.com/ur/demo/batch.html) demos, involving the first part of the `signal` attribute of the `<dyn>` tag (and, in the case of the Batch demo, an interplay with the type expected by the `show'` function):

 - [`<dyn signal={n <- signal src; return <xml>{[n]}</xml>}/>`](https://github.com/urweb/urweb/blob/master/demo/increment.ur#L8)